-About a month ago health experts said face mask should be worn only when necessary (mag mask ka lang kung may ubo at sipon ka).
-But wearing face mask has now become necessary to be worn when going out because of the pandemic.
+About a month ago, health experts said face masks should be worn only when necessary (mag mask ka lang kung may ubo at sipon ka).
+But wearing a face mask has become a requirement when going out because of the health protocol.

 The lack of supply in the market has driven many to make their own face mask using different types of colorful fabric.